Nanfeng31/AM-SCM/README.md

 requirements:
 1. paddle ver.
 2.2
 1. pgl
-1. TCGA data named like "TCGA/bic/exp"
+1. TCGA data can be found on GDC, and we show a dataset "SKCM" as an example.